Skip to main content

 The placement year is a valuable tool that can enhance your employability and help you to develop as an individual.
 It is acknowledged that graduates with industry experience are generally much more attractive to employers.

-Our Placement Unit will be on hand to support you in finding suitable placement opportunities, through timetabled and drop-in sessions as well as by appointment.
+The Placement team support you in finding suitable placement opportunities, through timetabled and drop-in sessions as well as by appointment.
 They will assist you with preparing your CV and with interview techniques.
 They'll also be in contact with you during your placement so that you'll be fully supported while you gain the experience that employers value so highly.
+They are regularly in contact with local and national companies.
+You can find more information on placements here.

 The games industry is extremely competitive, and studying at The University of Huddersfield prepared me with a foundational skillset to get noticed and to land my first role.